antoinevg/GSG/luna/design/rfp.md

 ![Diagram: Facedancer Rubber Ducky Example](facedancer/facedancer_git.examples_rubber_ducky.svg)

-Currently, there are two applets available:
+Currently, there are two Applets available:

 * [`FTDIDevice`](https://github.com/greatscottgadgets/Facedancer/blob/master/facedancer/devices/ftdi.py) - Emulated FTDI USB Serial device.
 * [`USBKeyboardDevice`](https://github.com/greatscottgadgets/Facedancer/blob/master/facedancer/devices/keyboard.py) - Simple USB Keyboard device.

-There are also a number of legacy applets available that we will talk about more in [Section 5.5]().
+There are also a number of legacy Applets available that we will talk about more in [Section 5.5]().

 This user-facing scripting environment is abstracted away from any given Facedancer hardware allowing support to be extended for new devices.